Abimelech (Judges)

-Ascension to nobility
+Ascension to kingship

 The killing of seventy brothers

 According to the Book of Judges, Abimelech went to Shechem to meet with his uncles and grandfather of his mother's side, and claimed to them that he should be the sole ruler over them and Shechem and not his brothers.
 He asked them whether they'd prefer to be ruled by seventy rulers or just by the individual, and he affirmed them as equal brothers.
 Because of Abimelech's affirmation to them, the men inclined to follow him, and gave him seventy silver shekels from the Temple of Baal Berith.
-He and the men then traveled to Ophrah for Gideon's home to kill Gideon's seventy sons, Abimelech's brothers; they were killed on the same stone, but only one had escaped, Jotham.
+He and the men then traveled to Ophrah for Gideon's home to kill Gideon's seventy sons, Abimelech's brothers; they were killed on the same stone, with only one escaping, Jotham.